okode/cordova-plugin-twilio-video/README.md

     ```

 ### Capacitor project
-- Add this dependency to the 'package.json':
+- Add this dependency to the 'package.json' in the 'dependencies' section:
     ```
     "cordova-plugin-twilio-video": "https://github.com/okode/cordova-plugin-twilio-video",
     ```